Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 If testing reveals contamination above 1.5 µg/100cm², professional decontamination is typically required.
 NZS 8510:2017 outlines the decontamination process:

-- Decontamination — conducted by a qualified decontamination contractor
+- Decontamination works — conducted by a qualified decontamination contractor

 - Clearance testing — post-decontamination sampling to verify the property meets the guideline value